What Business Leaders Can Learn from the NFL

 Table of contents:

-For me, fall is always a reset.
-The heat of summer begins to fade into anticipation of cooler weather and the beauty of an orange backdrop in the landscape.
-Kids are back at school, and the workforce is hitting it hard after family vacations.
-And football (American football, that is) is about to kick off and dominate our televisions and smartphones once again!
+For me, fall is always a time to reset.
+The heat of summer gives way to the anticipation of cooler weather and the beauty of an orange-tinted landscape.
+Kids return to school, and the workforce gets back into full swing after family vacations.
+And, of course, American football is about to kick off, taking over our televisions and smartphones once again!

-My attraction to professional football is genuine and diverse.
-I admire the level of athletic skill required to compete, and the intense rivalries and personal stories of victory and heartache grip my attention.
-One of the reasons why I love fall is the feeling that anything could happen in the first few matchups of the season, before expectations set in for the final march toward the playoffs.
+My love for professional football is both genuine and varied.
+I admire the athletic skill required to compete, and the intense rivalries and personal stories of triumph and heartbreak captivate me.
+One reason I love fall is the sense that anything can happen in those first few games of the season, before expectations set the stage for the final push toward the playoffs.

 Lessons from the Gridiron

-I am a firm believer that football – and more broadly, life – is much more than a compilation of “wins and losses.”
-And while we can learn the best of life’s lessons when we fall short, it is undeniable that winning is a lot more fun than losing.
-Which has me asking this question: what can football teach companies about how to consistently succeed in the marketplace?
+I firmly believe that football - and life - encompasses much more than just a record of “wins and losses.”
+While we often learn life’s greatest lessons from our setbacks, there’s no denying that winning is far more enjoyable than losing.
+This brings me to a key question: what can football teach companies about consistently succeeding in the marketplace

-An article for the 2019 NFL Preview delves into this question and offers some persuasive case studies on teams, like the New England Patriots, who have managed to win consistently.
-While the league seems to be moving towards youth, by contrast, the teams that win the Super Bowl are measurably older.
-In fact, the Patriots are the oldest team in the league with an average age of 27.9 years compared to 26.5 years across all other teams, and they’ve made the playoffs for ten straight seasons and won the Super Bowl in six out of nine appearances.
+An article for the 2019 NFL Preview explores this question, offering compelling case studies on teams like the New England Patriots, who have mastered the art of consistent winning.
+Although the league seems to be trending toward younger players, it’s notable that the teams winning the Super Bowl are generally older.
+The Patriots, for instance, are the oldest team in the league, with an average age of 27.9 years compared to the league average of 26.5 years.
+Despite this, they’ve made the playoffs for ten consecutive seasons and won the Super Bowl in six out of nine appearances.

 Winning with Age Diversity

-At first glance, a delta of 1.4 years between the youngest to oldest NFL team does not seem like much of a difference.
-Yet when one considers the average career of NFL players is a brief 3.3 years (that’s equivalent to “retiring” at 24 years old), adding skilled, veteran players who are in their late 20’s and early 30’s can have a significant effect.
+At first glance, a 1.4-year difference between the youngest and oldest NFL teams may not seem significant.
+However, considering that the average NFL career lasts only 3.3 years - equivalent to “retiring” at 24 - adding skilled veteran players in their late 20s and early 30s can have a substantial impact.

 To make a comparison to the business world, a veteran athlete at 28 years old can be likened to a 55 year old executive.
 The level of maturity, the depth of experience and the overall impact to a team can make all the difference between winning and losing – both in the NFL and in the office.